percona/pmm/docs/using/alerting.md

 You can check the  alert templates available for your account under **Alerting > Alert rule templates** tab.
 PMM lists here the following types of templates:

-1) Build-in templates, available out-of-the box with PMM.
+1. Built-in templates, available out-of-the-box with PMM.
-2) Alert templates fetched from Percona Platform, according to the entitlements available for your Percona Account.
+2. Alert templates fetched from Percona Platform, according to the entitlements available for your Percona Account.
-3) Custom templates created or uploaded on the **Alerting page > Alert Templates**.tab.
+3. Custom templates created or uploaded on the **Alerting page > Alert Templates** Tab.
-4) Custom template files  available in your  ``yaml srv/alerting/templates`` directory.
-PMM load them during startup.
+4. Custom template files available in your  ``yaml srv/alerting/templates`` directory.
+PMM loads them during startup.

 ### Silences
 Silences specify periods of time to suppress notifications.
 During a silence, PMM continues to track metrics and trigger alerts but does not send notifications to the specified contact points.
 Once the specified silence expires, notifications are resumed.